The Sunday Telegraph, July 23, 1995 (London)p.12

 various--particularly Californian--designers specialising in hemp clothes.

-John Hobson claims there are 800 shops around the world selling nothing but
+John Hobson claims there are 800 shops around the world selling nothing

 hemp products.
 So the Royal Mews, rather bravely risking the "Queen's

-Horses on Dope" headlines, are doing no more than getting in early to what
+Horses on Dope" headlines, are doing no more than getting in early

 looks like becoming a familiar part of everyday life.